Ohio Senate approves legalized sports betting bill

 In addition, the legislation would permit electronic bingo at veteran’s and fraternal organizations overseen by the Ohio Attorney General’s Office and sports pool betting run by the Ohio Lottery Commission.

-The Ohio Casino Control Commission will begin accepting applications for sports betting licenses on Jan.
-1 and begin awarding licenses by April 1.
+Sports betting would begin no earlier than January 2022 under the bill.
 Ohio could earn about $17 million in tax revenue for the fiscal year beginning July 1 of 2022 and $23 million the following year, according to a legislative analysis.
 The bill calls for 98% of the tax to be deposited in an education fund and the remaining 2% in a fund for problem sports gambling.

 Such compensation could involve anything from a book-signing at a bookstore to a deal with a local restaurant.
-Exceptions include sponsorships for marijuana, alcohol, tobacco and casinos, which are not permitted under the bill, according to bill sponsor Sen. Niraj Antani, a Dayton-area Republican.
+Exceptions include sponsorships for marijuana, alcohol, tobacco and casinos, which are not permitted under the bill, according to bill sponsor Senator Niraj Antani (R-Miamisburg).

+He told the Dayton Daily News feedback on the name, image and likeness bill has been tremendous.

+“I think that people understand why we need to do this for student-athletes,” he said.
+“The student-athletes have an inherent right that they should have the ability to benefit and earn compensation off of their name image or likeness, and now is the time to do this.”

 Athletes would have to notify universities 15 days ahead of signing endorsement contracts.
 The Senate Workforce and Higher Education Committee approved the bill Tuesday, the same day Ohio State University football coach Ryan Day testified that quick passage was needed to ensure other states with similar legislation would not put Ohio schools at a recruiting disadvantage.